getreu/tp-note/doc/source/tp-note--manpage.md

 ## Register your own external text editor

-The configuration file variables '`editor_args`' and '`viewer_args`' define a list of external text editors to be launched for editing. '`viewer_args`' is used when _Tp-Note_ is invoked with '`--view`' in viewer mode.
-The list contains well-known text editor names and its command-line arguments.
-_Tp-Note_ tries to launch every text editor from the beginning of the list until it finds an installed text editor.
-When _Tp-Note_ is started on a Linux console, an alternative file editor list used: '`editor_console_args`' and '`viewer_console_args`'.
-Here you can register file editors that do not require a graphical environment, e.g. '`vim`' or '`nano`'.
+The configuration file variables '`editor_args`' and '`editor_console_args`' define lists of external text editors to be launched for editing.
+The lists contain by default well-known text editor names and their command-line arguments.  _Tp-Note_ tries to launch every text editor in '`editor_args`' from the beginning of the list until it finds an installed text editor.
+When _Tp-Note_ is started on a Linux console, the list '`editor_console_args`' is used instead.
+Here you can register text editors that do not require a graphical environment, e.g. '`vim`' or '`nano`'.
 In order to use your own text editor, just place it at the top of the list.
+To debug your changes invoke _Tp-Note_ with '`tp-note --debug info --popup --edit`'

-To make this work properly, make sure, that your text editor does not fork!
+When you configure _Tp-Note_ to work with your text editor, make sure, that your text editor does not fork!
 You can check this when you launch the text editor from the command-line: if the prompt returns immediately, then it forks the process.
-In contrast, it is Ok when the prompt only comes back at the moment when the text editor is closed.
-Many text editors provide an option not to fork: for example the _VScode_-editor can be launched with the '`--wait`' option and `vim` with `vim --nofork`.
+Everything is OK when the prompt only comes back at the moment when the text editor is closed.
+Many text editors provide an option not to fork: for example the _VScode_-editor can be launched with the '`--wait`' option and `vim` with `--nofork`.
 However, _Tp-Note_ also works with forking text editors.
-Then, the only drawback is, that _Tp-Note_ can not synchronize the filename with the note's metadata when the user has finished editing.
-It will still happen, but only when the user opens the note again with _Tp-Note_.
+Then, the only drawback is, that _Tp-Note_ might quit too early and can not synchronize the filename with the note's metadata when the user has finished editing.
+Synchronization will still happen, but only next time when the user opens the note with _Tp-Note_.

 Remark for the advanced console user: It is also possible to launch a different editor without changing the configuration file: